Trusted WordPress tutorials, when you need them most.

 How to Properly Install and Setup WP Rocket in WordPress

-WP Rocket is widely considered the most powerful caching plugin for WordPress, and it can deliver lightning-fast speeds on your site.
+WP Rocket is widely considered the most powerful performance plugin for WordPress, and it can deliver lightning-fast speeds on your site.
 However, it has a lot of features, many beginners find it difficult to decide which settings they should use to speed up their website.

 We use WP Rocket to boost page load speed on WPBeginner and appreciate how it can handle a lot of different tasks, which saves us from needing to install multiple plugins.